pablogarciastc/pablogarciastc/README.md

 # Pablo García Santaclara
 -------------
 Hi 👋 , my name is Pablo.
-I'm currently a PHd in Information and Comunication technologies student.
+I'm currently a Phd student in Information and Comunication technologies.
 Based in Vigo, Spain.

  ### Projects
 This is a summary of my projects or the projects in which I have collaborated.